 When Can Plea Bargains be Made?

 One of the most interesting facts about plea bargains in California is that the state legislature tried to ban them for serious felonies and DUIs in 1982.
 Under the law, plea bargains can only be made in three specific cases; when there is not enough evidence to prove the state’s case, when testimony of a material witness cannot be obtained, or when a reduction or dismissal will not make a substantial change in the sentence.
 You might be curious how so many felonies are plea bargained in California if it is so difficult to meet the requirements for a plea deal, but the law actually left open some major loopholes by only applying to the information and indictment stages of the criminal process.
-Since most plea bargains occur after an arraignment, before a preliminary hearing or during a grand jury indictment, the law rarely affects a prosecutor and San Diego defense lawyer’s ability to negotiate a plea.
+Since most plea bargains occur after an arraignment, before a preliminary hearing or during a grand jury indictment, the law rarely affects a prosecutor and a lawyer’s ability to negotiate a plea.

 Creative Commons Image by Allen Allen